Terrorism in Australia

 Terrorism in Australia deals with terrorist acts in Australia as well as steps taken by the Australian government to counter the threat of terrorism.
 In 2004 the Australian government has identified transnational terrorism as also a threat to Australia and to Australian citizens overseas.
 Australia has experienced acts of modern terrorism since the 1960s, while the federal parliament, since the 1970s, has enacted legislation seeking to target terrorism.

 Terrorism is defined as "an action or threat of action where the action causes certain defined forms of harm or interference and the action is done or the threat is made with the intention of advancing a political, religious and ideological or group cause".

 Notable terrorist attacks in Australia

 Terrorists attacks have occurred in Australia over the country's history, including the following notable incidents.

-Battle of Broken Hill (1915)

-Two men shot dead four people and wounded seven more, before being killed by police and military officers.
-At the time of their attack, they raised the flag of the Ottoman Caliphate, later the Turkish flag to identify their cause.
-Neither of the men were members of any official armed force.
-In today's parlance, their attack would be described as an act of a lone wolf.
-The two men were later identified as being Muslims from the British colony of India, modern-day Pakistan (some sources incorrectly identify them as Turkish).

 Soviet Embassy bombing (1971)

 The Embassy of the USSR was attacked by a crude bomb on 17 January 1971 in Canberra.